Your footwear team tracks a 14-month development calendar in Asana, and the gates don't enforce

 How to choose a developer in Portland

 Ask how a single approval blocks a downstream action; if they only describe tasks and due dates, they're rebuilding Asana.
 Favor a team that models your gates, sample rounds, and seasonal portfolio.
-Scope PM software alongside accounting software for costing, ERP software development, and business intelligence dashboards for line-level reporting.
+Scope PM software alongside accounting software for costing, ERP software development, and business intelligence (BI) dashboards for line-level reporting.

 - !They show a generic board; ask how a fit approval blocks the production order